werbasinnotec/mongodb-handler/README.md

 ### Config ENV Variable
 - MDBHANDLER_CONSTRING: Defines the connectionstring to the database.
 Default is: 'mongodb://localhost:27017/mdbtest';
-- MDBHANDLER_PORT: Defines the port where the mongodbhandler is listen.
-Default is 4444;

 ### Options (object)
 -   collection: Defines the collection
 -   update: Defines the document on update
 -   doc: Defines the document
+-   userId: On this property it's possible to set the unique identifier of an user where changed a document.
+This module will submit this property to the modules eventlistener.
 -   querys: Defines the querys (See (here)[https://mongodb.github.io/node-mongodb-native/markdown-docs/queries.html#query-options])